Morris Chang: Education in the United States

 After high school, Chang decided to pursue engineering; because there were no universities dedicated to science or technology in Hong Kong, his father arranged for him to attend college in the United States.
-Chang Ssu‑hou (張思侯), Chang's uncle and a professor at Northeastern University, assisted him in applying to Harvard University, where he was accepted.
-In July 1949, Chang enrolled at Harvard College, where he was the only Chinese student out of 1,100 undergraduates and placed in the top ten percent of the class his freshman year.
+Chang Ssu‑hou (張思侯), Chang's uncle and a professor at Northeastern University, assisted him in applying to Harvard University, where he was admitted.
+In July 1949, Chang enrolled at Harvard College, where he was the only Chinese student out of its 1,100 undergraduates and placed in the top ten percent of the class his freshman year.
 He majored in applied physics and engineering sciences, but, in order to gain better career prospects in engineering, transferred to the Massachusetts Institute of Technology (MIT) in his sophomore year.

 To defray tuition expenses, Chang won a scholarship at MIT and worked as a copy typist and research assistant under MIT professor Joseph Kaye.
 He took on the university's maximum course load and stayed during the summer to attend summer classes, finishing his undergraduate degree in two years instead of the expected three.
-He earned a Bachelor of Science (B.S.) and a Master of Science (M.S.) in mechanical engineering in 1952 and 1953, respectively, then a Master of Engineering (M.E.) in 1955.
+He graduated from MIT with a Bachelor of Science in mechanical engineering in 1952, a Master of Science in 1953, and a Master of Engineering (M.E.) in 1955.

 Chang did not pass two consecutive doctoral qualification examinations and eventually left MIT without obtaining a PhD.
 In 1955, he turned down a job offer from Ford Motor Company and joined Sylvania Semiconductor, then known as a small semiconductor division of Sylvania Electric Products.
 He was tasked with improving germanium transistor yields, besides device development.

-Three years later, he moved to Texas Instruments in 1958, which was then rapidly rising in its field.
+In 1958, he moved to Texas Instruments (TI), which was then rapidly rising in its field.
 After three years at TI, he rose to manager of the engineering section of the company.
 It was then, in 1961, that TI decided to invest in him by giving him the opportunity to obtain his PhD degree, which he received in electrical engineering from Stanford University in 1964 after only about two years of study.
 He earned his doctorate under John L. Moll, William E. Spicer, and Gerald Pearson.
 His dissertation was titled, "Optical absorption and photoluminescence of doped GaAs and (InxGa1-x)As".